Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Segregated Witness (SegWit)

+Activated in 2017, **Segregated Witness (SegWit)** was a landmark upgrade that solved a critical problem while paving the way for future innovations.

+**The Problem: Transaction Malleability**
-Activated in 2017, **Segregated Witness (SegWit)** was a landmark upgrade implemented as a backward-compatible soft fork.
-Its primary achievement was fixing **transaction malleability**, a bug that allowed a third party to alter a transaction's signature and change its ID (TXID) before confirmation.
+Before SegWit, Bitcoin had a bug called **transaction malleability**.
+A third party could alter a transaction's signature and change its ID (TXID) before confirmation, without affecting the transaction's validity.
+This made it risky to build dependent transactions or second-layer protocols.

+**The Solution: Separating Witness Data**
-SegWit solved this by removing the witness (signature) data from the part of the transaction used to calculate the TXID and moving it to a separate structure.
-This also introduced the concept of **block weight**, replacing the 1MB size limit with a 4,000,000 weight unit maximum.
-This change effectively increased block capacity and incentivized the adoption of SegWit addresses.
-Weight = base_bytes×4 + witness_bytes; vbytes = weight/4.
-Fee (sats) = fee_rate (sats/vB) × vbytes.
+SegWit solved this by removing the witness (signature) data from the part of the transaction used to calculate the TXID.
+The signatures were moved to a separate structure, making transaction IDs immutable once created.

-Weight discounts witness bytes by 75% (1 WU per witness byte vs 4 WU per non-witness byte).
-Fees are commonly quoted in **virtual bytes (vB)**, where 1 vB = 4 weight units.
+**The Bonus: Increased Capacity**
+This architectural change also introduced **block weight**, a new way of measuring transaction size.
+Instead of a simple 1MB limit, Bitcoin now uses a 4,000,000 weight unit maximum.
+This effectively increased block capacity while incentivizing users to adopt the more efficient SegWit addresses.

+The weight system gives witness data a 75% discount compared to other transaction data.
+Fees are commonly quoted in **virtual bytes (vB)**, which account for this discount and provide a simpler way to calculate transaction costs.

 ### Soft Forks

+How do you upgrade a decentralized network where no one's in charge?
+Bitcoin uses **soft forks**—backward-compatible protocol upgrades that tighten consensus rules without breaking the network.

-A **soft fork** is a backward-compatible protocol upgrade that works by tightening the consensus rules.
-Because new rules are a subset of the old ones, non-upgraded nodes still see new blocks as valid; they simply don't enforce the stricter rules themselves.
-This allows the network to upgrade without splitting.
-An early example was the disabling of the OP_CAT opcode in 2010 to mitigate a potential denial-of-service vulnerability.
+Think of it like adding a new traffic law.
+If the speed limit changes from 65 mph to 55 mph, older cars that don't know about the change can still drive on the road—they just might unknowingly break the new rule.
+Similarly, non-upgraded Bitcoin nodes still see new blocks as valid; they simply don't enforce the stricter rules themselves.
+This allows the network to upgrade without splitting into incompatible versions.

-Common activation methods include **BIP9 version bits**, **Speedy Trial**, and **user-activated soft forks (UASF)**.
+An early example was disabling the OP_CAT opcode in 2010 to prevent potential denial-of-service attacks.
+More recent upgrades like SegWit and Taproot followed this same pattern.

+**The Challenge of Change**
-Even with backward compatibility, getting any soft fork into Bitcoin is intentionally hard.
-Many maintainers and long‑time contributors prioritize simplicity and protocol ossification, viewing change—even small, well‑scoped changes—as sources of implementation and game‑theoretic uncertainty.
-As a result, proposals undergo lengthy review, testing, and community consensus‑building, and nearly every soft‑fork discussion (including SegWit, Taproot, and newer covenant designs) has sparked controversy over activation methods, safety assumptions, and long‑term precedent.
+Despite backward compatibility, getting any soft fork into Bitcoin is intentionally difficult.
+Many developers prioritize simplicity and **protocol ossification**—the idea that Bitcoin should become increasingly resistant to change as it matures.
+They view even small modifications as sources of uncertainty and risk.

+This conservative approach means proposals undergo years of review, testing, and community debate.
+Nearly every soft fork discussion—including SegWit, Taproot, and newer proposals—generates controversy over activation methods, safety assumptions, and long-term precedent.

 ### Replace-by-Fee and Standards